 cut out for me.

 accuracy question is arguable.
 A build-up of the AMT kit was used to depict

-the Enterprise seen out the window of a space station in the Star
+the Enterprise seen out the window of space station K-7 in the Star

 Trek episode "The Trouble With Tribbles."
 Taking this into consideration,